SVestor/tf-github-repository/README.md

 - branch - (Optional) The name of the branch to create.
 Default is main.
 - public_key_openssh - The public key to use as a deploy key for the repository.
 - public_key_openssh_title - The title of the public key to use as a deploy key for the repository.
+- commit_message - (Optional) - The commit message to create.
+Default is "Managed by Terraform"
+- commit_author - (Optional)  - Default is "Terraform User"
+- commit_email  - (Optional)  - Default is "terraform@gh.com"

 ## Outputs
 - repository_name - The name of the created repository.